bhupirao/To-Do-Application/README.md

 - User authentication: Register, login, and logout functionality.
 - Create, read, update, and delete (CRUD) operations for notes/tasks.
 - Mark tasks as completed.
-- Share notes/tasks with other users via a shareable link.
 - User-friendly interface.

 ## Getting Started